 The wheels at the front of the plastic part of the binder foot can adjust to the width of the bias tape.

-Like most sewing presser feet, you can get a binder foot to match your machine's brand or a generic one purchased individually or in a kit.
+Like most sewing presser feet, you can get a binder foot for quilting and sewing to match your machine's brand or a generic one purchased individually or in a kit.
 Mine is a generic branded one that I purchased on eBay.
-I have a Janome sewing machine, and it fit and worked beautifully.
+I have a Janome sewing machine, and it fits and worked beautifully.

 Step 1 - Insert Bias Tape